Coryf65/React-Facts/README.md

 ## Why React?

-- We can write composable code
+- We can write **Composable** code
 - Write components to create a larger more modular code base
+- **Declarative** "Just tell me what to do and I'll get it done" where as Imperative you must tell the computer every step

 ### Add React to an existing website